gapczar/software-development-model/proposals/SDMP-0.md

 ## Purpose

-This software development model aims to provide an infrastructure for managers, developers, and clients to effectively and efficiently collaborate in a software development project.
+This software development model aims to provide an infrastructure for managers, developers, and clients to effectively collaborate and organize a software development project.

 ## Proposed Model

+*    Project Analysis
+*    Agile Development
+*    Postmortem